coderefinery/reproducible-research/_episodes/03-snakemake.md

   - user-friendly environment to create workflows
   - automatic job execution
   - interactive tools to execute workflows and view results in real-time
-  - simplify sharing and reusing workflows
+  - enable sharing and reusing workflows
-  - enable researchers to track the provenance of workflow execution results and the workflow creation steps
+  - enable tracking the provenance of workflow results
   - can enable scaling across nodes, clusters, cloud

 ## Tools

 - [Hundreds of workflow tools have been developed](https://github.com/common-workflow-language/common-workflow-language/wiki/Existing-Workflow-systems)
-- Each has its own specialities, benefits and user communities, some are domain-specific while others domain-independent
+- Each has its own specialities, benefits and user communities
 - Some open-source, multi-disciplinary alternatives:
   - [Taverna](https://taverna.incubator.apache.org/):
   "open source multi-platform tool for designing and executing workflows.
 Taverna is discipline independent and used in many domains, such as bioinformatics, cheminformatics, medicine, astronomy, social science, music, and digital preservation"